-While it’s not a great idea to blast your wheel bearings or electronics with a pressure washer, there are areas of the motorbike that can be safely and more easily cleaned this way.
+While it’s not a great idea to blast your wheel bearings or electronics with a pressure washer, you can safely clean your motorbike with one if you are careful.

 Thing is, going to the effort of digging out your corded washer, finding an extension lead, and then uncoiling the hosepipe seems like a lot of effort to go to if all you want is to blast the bugs off a few panels.
 And that’s assuming you’ve got an outside tap in the first place.